CrimsonSoul/NOC-Toolkit/README.md

 npm run package:mac
 ```

-By default the script performs an ad-hoc code signing pass using
-`electron-osx-sign`.
-Provide a different signing identity for
+The script requires a valid signing identity so the resulting bundle can
-distribution (for example a Developer ID Application certificate) by
+be opened on macOS without the "damaged" warning.
+Provide the identity
-setting an environment variable or passing an option:
+via an environment variable or a command-line flag:

 ```bash
 MAC_SIGNING_IDENTITY="Developer ID Application: Example (TEAMID1234)" npm run package:mac